GameTimeline

 Overview

-Skip unless you want period marketing context.
-No required watch order slot.
+Skip unless you want 2007 launch context.
+No required watch slot before or after the games—pure optional period flavor.

 2. Halo 3: Believe